 Cultural Traditions: The Music and Dance of Africa

 This residency program uses African dance and drumming as a vehicle to explore the concepts of folklore and storytelling.
 As students dance and drum their stories, they take part in a rich, cultural experience that promotes knowledge and understanding of the context of the arts in history.
 Youth also connect to the greater human experience and develop and express their personal sense of identity.
-Classes are held twice a week, culminating in a collaborative performance for the community that brings all of the participating students together.

 Introduction to Dance